wu87988622/ohara/ohara-manager/README.md

 yarn setup:prod
 ```

-After the build, copy/use these files and directories to the destination directory
+After the build, copy/use these files and directories to the destination directory (this step is automatically done by gradle):

 - index.js
+- config.js
 - package.json
 - client -- only node_modules and build directories are needed
   - node_modules